AlishanKably/Project-03/README.md

 ### Testing

-To ensure correctness of our TypeScipt codebase, the ```JEST``` framework was employed.
+To ensure correctness of our TypeScript codebase, the ```JEST``` framework was employed.
 Through ```npm run test```, test suites would show if the tests would pass or fail and let us know if there was any code missing.
 This was an effective tool to use when working with a partner as we would be sharing code and would need to build confidence in ensuring the code could be built on by others.
 The below code was created in the ```.env``` file.

 ```
 MONGODB_URI_TEST= mongodb://127.0.0.1:27017/testproductsdb